juandiegovqdev/juandiegovqdev/README.md

 ### Hi there 👋

+My name is Juan Diego, and I'm a Computer Engineering Student.
+Currently, I'm working as a Software Developer at Salumedia, focused on e-Health.

 <!--
 **juandiegovqdev/juandiegovqdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.